 1) Communicating science to non-scientists, school and undergraduate students, to spark their interest and fascination towards science.

 2) Spreading awareness about how scientists utilize tax payers money/government funding to help develop a better world.

 3) Encouraging women and under-represented minorities to get interested in studying STEM subjects.

-We have scientists from all over the world who contribute valuable content to our platform.
+We have scientists from all around the globe, who contribute valuable content to our platform.
 We are always looking for contributors and if you are interested, please use our submission tool to submit your contribution, along with your bio and picture.
 Your bio and picture would be featured to introduce you on our page and social media.

 The contributions can be in the form of posts, articles, videos, or sciart explaining a scientific concept.
 It can be an experiment that you have conducted or a topic that you want to write about.
 You can also contribute by using our Instagram (IG) account features like IG stories and live question and answer session.